roomsixhu/marksimple/README.md

 ---

 Yes, **I know**, it gives a lot of __open projects__ that solve the same goal.
 However it was fun to write my custom parser, only with the rules that I need, Not to much overhead.
-Yes, also I mean that other packages are more solid, lot of usages, but not points enough to learn about regex and markdown.
-Besides *I know* a regex parser is not the best, fastest way, but also here, _I would to teach me in this context_.
+Yes, also I mean that other packages are more solid, lot of usages, but there‘s no points to learn enough about regex and markdown.
+Besides *I know* a regex parser is not the best, fastest way, but also here, _I wanted to teach me in this context_.

 ## Demo, Tests